dwaite/connect/SIOP/siop-requirements.md

 *   7.RP can discover SIOP, and differentiate it from not SIOP-enabled OPs (openid:// custom schema, deeplinks)
 *   8.RP and SIOP negotiate configuration information that both parties support
-    *    Note: one possible way - RP could send the list of supported configuration information, which SIOP would accept if the list matches to the configurations supported by SIOP, otherwise sending an error. (security considerations needed)
 *   9.RP does not have to pre-register with SIOP, but must communicate metadata using the registration parameter iwhen RP is without a webserver or in the client_id(redirect_uri) when RP can host a webserver

 E.Issuance of the claims (SIOP - Claims Provider)